Development Process

 • Tests must pass locally, in Visual Studio Test Explorer or in terminal after performing dotnet test command.

-• The build must have a green status on CircleCI as passed Checks of the pull request (aka Checks tab).
+• The build must have a green status on repository Actions as passed checks of the pull request (aka Checks tab).

-• The build’s performance must not be significantly degraded on CircleCI Ocelot project main webpage.
+• The build’s performance must not be significantly degraded on repository Actions page for PR workflow.

 • The main Ocelot package must not introduce any non-Microsoft dependencies.